ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 this retried report does not succeed, clients MUST abort and discontinue retrying.

-The leader MUST ignore any report whose nonce contains a timestamp that falls in a batch interval for which it has received at least one collect request from the collector.
-(See {{collect-flow}}.)
+The Leader MUST ignore any report pertaining to a batch that has already been collected.
+(See {{input-share-batch-validation}} for details.)
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-(Note that the helpers enforce this as well; see {{collect-flow}}.)
+(Note that the Helpers enforce this as well.)
 In addition, the leader SHOULD abort the upload protocol and alert the client with error "reportTooLate".

 Leaders can buffer reports while waiting to aggregate them.
 The leader SHOULD